 Plain and simply, tensile strength is the ability of a material to resist a direct pull.
 When referring to ultimate tensile strength, it is the maximum stress that can be withstood before breaking.
 Commonly the tensile strength is expressed in pounds per square inch.

-A higher tensile strength is generally preferred for a variety of packaging products.
-When packaging heavier products a packing tape with a higher tensile strength is preferred to help ensure a better seal.
+Higher tensile strength is generally preferred for a variety of packaging products.
+When packaging heavier products a packing tape with higher tensile strength is preferred to help ensure a better seal.
 The same goes for companies shipping heavier products by the pallet load.
-A stretch film with a higher tensile strength will reduce shipping damages and increase load stabilization.
+A stretch film with higher tensile strength will reduce shipping damages and increase load stabilization.

 Next post we will discuss tear strength and impact strength.